 A tongue-tie exists when the tissue (frenulum) connecting the underside of the tongue to the floor of the mouth compromises tongue mobility.
 Restoring optimal tongue movement may be achieved by performing surgery that involves either cutting with scissors or lasering the lingual frenulum or the upper lip frenulum (the tissue connecting the inside of the lip with the gum).
-You can get your buccals done while you are at it [I predict these will be fashionable in 2018].
+You can get your buccals done while you are at it.
 While tongue-tie is a mild anomaly that may cause feeding issues, it is not the cause of the majority of breastfeeding challenges.
 There are very often breastfeeding solutions to breastfeeding problems.

 Mothers report improvements in breastfeeding following surgical procedures on their babies to release ties, believing that this is what saved breastfeeding, and without which breastfeeding would not have been possible.
 Some mothers report no improvement to breastfeeding following surgical procedures, and others say that things have become still worse, and that breastfeeding is no longer possible as a result.
 I am not going to speculate on whether, when or to what degree tongues need releasing.
 I am sceptical about the rapidly growing numbers of apparently faulty babies.

 To date, there exists a paucity of reliable evidence regarding the diagnosis and the treatment or otherwise of tongue-ties upon which to make fully informed decisions, either as a health professional or a parent.